horda-dev/dart_examples/twitter/client/README.md

 ```

 **Real-time UI Updates:**
-The `HomePage` initiates the `UserTimelineQuery`.
-When the timeline data changes (e.g., new tweets are added or removed), the `HomeViewModel` is updated.
-For each tweet in the timeline, a `TweetViewModel` is created, which in turn uses `TweetQuery` to fetch and subscribe to the individual tweet's details.
+The `HomePage` initiates the `UserTimelineQuery` to get the timeline entity ID.
+The `InfiniteScrollListView` widget manages pagination by creating multiple `TimelineQuery` instances for different pages of tweets.
+When the timeline data changes (e.g., new tweets are added or removed), the relevant pages are updated.
+For each tweet in a page, a `TweetViewModel` is created, which uses `TweetQuery` to fetch and subscribe to the individual tweet's details.
 This includes fetching author and liked-by-user information via `BasicUserInfoQuery` and `UserNameAndPictureQuery`.
 Any changes to the tweet's data (e.g., like count, text) or associated user data will automatically trigger a rebuild of the `TweetCard` widget, ensuring the UI reflects the latest information in real-time.

 ---